This is one of the driest places on the planet which translates into an extremely desolate landscape.

 The Mojave desert is bordered by two other famous North American Deserts, the Great Basin Desert to the north, which is higher in elevation on average, and the Sonoran Desert to the south and east, which is generally lower in elevation.

-It’s also bordered by a number of famous mountain ranges, including:
+It’s also bordered by several famous mountain ranges, including:

 - The Tehachapi Mountains to the west.